 The Real Reason Behind My Affection for Mineral Water

-Why do I chose to drink mineral water all the time?
+Why do I choose to drink mineral water all the time?

 Consider the facts.
 One-third of all Americans are now clinically defined as “obese.” even worse, the fastest-growing class of obese people and diabetics are children.
 This isn’t the children’s fault.
 Dietary habits are established when young.
 So, it’s the fault of the parents.
 So, let’s begin to call these destructive habits what they truly are.
 Parents who allow and encourage their children to consume soft drinks (and excessive amounts of fast food) are guilty of one thing — child abuse.
 Simple as that.